cameronbyrne4/crypto-scribe/docs/PRD.md

 ### Flow 1: Landing Page & New User Onboarding

-1. A new user lands on the ChainQuery marketing page
+1. A new user lands on the Nous marketing page
 2. They see the company name and logo (top-left) and navigation tabs for Pricing, Contact, and About Us
 3. They click "Sign Up" in the top-right corner
 4. They create an account (email/password or OAuth social login)